kubernetes-sigs/cluster-api/docs/proposals/20250513-propogate-taints.md

 	// - If an OnInitialization taint is added to the Machine, the taint will only be added to the node on initialization.
 	// - If an OnInitialization taint is removed from the Machine nothing will be changed on the node.
 	// - If an Always taint is changed to OnInitialization, the taint will only be added to the node on initialization.
-	// - If an OnInitialization is removed from the node, it will not be re-added during reconciliation.
+	// - If an OnInitialization taint is removed from the node, it will not be re-added during reconciliation.
 	TaintPropagationOnInitialization MachineTaintPropagation = "OnInitialization" )
 ```

 Proper validations on the new field has to ensure that no taint with a key of `node.cluster.x-k8s.io/uninitialized` or `node.cluster.x-k8s.io/outdated-revision` is getting added, because these taints are managed by Cluster API and providers.
-If in future new taints get introduced which also needs validation, ratcheting may be used.
+If in the future we are introducing new taints that users should not be able to set, ratcheting may be used.

 **Note:** Other taints normally set by kubeadm should be able to get set by Cluster API too and not be blocked on to allow more flexibility and use-cases.